BruceEckel/ThinkingInPython/src/Jython.rst

 Jython
 ********************************************************************************

 .. note::  This chapter is being brought up to date with Jython 2.5, and will need changes when Jython 3 comes out.

+.. note::  Some of the descriptions in this chapter are introductory, so that the material can be used to introduce Java programmers to
+	   Jython.

 This chapter looks at the value of crossing language boundaries.
 It is often advantageous to solve a problem using more than one programming language, rather